 Students must receive at least a B in a course in which an H-Option is undertaken in order to earn Honors Credits.

 H-Options are available during the Summer and Winterim sessions and are approved on a case by case basis by the director.
-There are separate H-Option Forms for Summer and Winterim.
-See the UHP forms here.
+Students should submit their H-Option contracts through the online H-Option application found here.

 For Fall and Spring semesters, students typically submit Form 1 of their H-Option Contract to the UHP by Week 6 of classes and Form 2 to the UHP by Week 15 of classes.
 See the Timeline for H-Option Projects.

 The UHP collects descriptions of model H-Option Projects to provide students with ideas for their own projects.
 However, please keep in mind that while one instructor agreed to a particular project, another instructor may not.
 Determining what makes a project an "H-Option" is always up to the discretion of the instructor.
 To read descriptions, click on the following: Sample H-Option Projects for 100/200 Courses , and Sample H-Option Projects for 300/400 Courses.